bufferapp/buffer-talks/slides/optimize-cluster-resource-allocation.md

 .right-panel[
 - Pods have enough resources to complete their task
-- Nodes run maximum amount of pods
+- Nodes run maximum number of pods
 ]

 ---